SomeoneDistant/SUN/README.md

 # Self Using Note
 **Some Seful Niubi** tricks, techniques and paper.
 Just use Ctrl+F and input key words to search what you what.
-Blockquote means have not gone through.
+Strikethrough means I have not gone through this paper.

 ## Structure
 [High Resolution Net(HRNet)](https://arxiv.org/abs/1904.04514): UNet with convolution in skip connection.